Samuel Taylor Blue: Religious beliefs

 Initially raised in the Catawba traditional beliefs, on May 7, 1897, Blue was also baptized into the Church of Jesus Christ of Latter-day Saints in South Carolina.
 Blue also served as branch president of the branch of The Church of Jesus Christ of Latter-day Saints on the Catawba Reservation.
 In the early 20th century he would often help missionaries escape mobs.
 In 1950 Blue traveled to Salt Lake City and gave a talk at General Conference.
 During this trip Blue and his wife Louisa were sealed in the Salt Lake Temple.
 In 1952 Blue was a speaker at the dedication of the Catawba Branch Meetinghouse, a dedication performed by David O. McKay.

 Blue served as Branch President until his death in 1959, serving a total of 40 years as branch president.
 At the time of his death he had 119 grand children.
-Two of his great-grandchildren, Roger Trimmnal and Gloria Trimmnal, were then students at Brigham Young University.
+Two of his great-grandchildren, Roger Trimnal and Gloria Trimnal, were then students at Brigham Young University.